Be Their Voice

 - A tight collar that has caused a wound

-- No signs of food or water or food and water that is unsanitary
+- No signs of food, water, or food and water that is unsanitary

 - An extremely thin animal